Skilvingr/rust-oneringbuf/README.md

 This crate was specifically developed for real-time audio stream processing, but it is well-suited for any scenario that requires a high-performance SPSC queue, such as:

 *   Real-time signal processing
-*   Game development (e.g., for audio or event queues)
+*   Game development (e.g. for audio or event queues)
 *   High-frequency data streaming
 *   Anywhere you need to pass data between two threads with minimal overhead.